yiting-yttseng/photo-gallery/content/albums/2026.08.08-21Chamonix/index.md

 ## Day 10 · Aug 17 — Skyway Monte Bianco (義大利 Skyway 空中纜車)

-A day spent entirely above 3,000m.
-The Skyway Monte Bianco is an engineering achievement as much as a tourist attraction — rotating panoramic cabins, glass floors, and an observation deck at Pointe Helbronner that puts you level with the summit ridge of Mont Blanc.
-On a clear day the Matterhorn and Monte Rosa are visible to the east.
+A day above 3,000m without a rope.
+The Skyway Monte Bianco is an engineering achievement alongside its function as a viewpoint — rotating panoramic gondolas that rise from Courmayeur to Pointe Helbronner at 3,466m.
+The deck looks directly onto the south face of Mont Blanc.
+On clear days: the Matterhorn, Monte Rosa, and Gran Paradiso are all visible.
+The ice and rock below looks very different from up here than it did when you were walking on it.

 {{< row >}}
 {{< img src="https://res.cloudinary.com/cx8nvdpl/image/upload/20260817_094420.jpg" >}}